davidtchiu/davidtchiu.github.io/teaching/cs475/hwk7.thebridge/index.md

 #### Grading

 ```
-This assignment will be graded out of 55 points:
+This assignment will be graded out of 80 points:
-[5pt] Threads are correctly spawned and reaped.
-Semaphore creation and
+[5pt] Threads are correctly spawned and joined.
-       removal are correctly managed.

-[28pt] Proper synchronization is implemented
-       (e.g., customers cannot leave before bartender receives payment).
+[5pt] Captures bad input.

+[25pt] Correct implementation of arrive().
+Cars must wait if there are
+too many currently on the bridghe, or if the bridge's direction flow is
+opposite of the car's.

+[25pt] Correct implementation of exit().
+Cars are removed from the
+bridge in the order they arrived.

-[15pt] Your solution is free from deadlocks and starvation.
-All customers
+[20pt] Your solution is free from deadlocks and starvation.
+All cars
-       eventually get served and leave.
+       eventually get to go on the bridge and exit.

-[2pt] Your program observes good style and commenting.

-[5pt] Your program is free of memory leaks and dangling pointers.
 ```

 #### Submitting Your Assignment